-If a Phase I ESA for a project either (a) identifies a Recognized Environmental Condition (which includes, but is not limited to, controlled recognized environmental conditions, historical recognized environmental conditions, etc., hereinafter collectively referred to as ("RECs")) and or (b) recommends additional testing, investigation or a Phase II Report be conducted, any and all Phase II Reports and Addendums that are prepared to address the RECs identified or additional testing recommendations must be included at the time of report submission.
-All reports must be submitted in color by a bound hard copy and also on a digital copy.
-AHFA may select and engage an environmental professional to review and comment on the Phase I ESA and/or Phase II Report submitted by the applicant, the cost for said review to be paid by the applicant upon notification.
+If a Phase I ESA for a project either (a) identifies a Recognized Environmental Condition (which includes, but is not limited to, controlled recognized environmental conditions, historical recognized environmental conditions, etc., hereinafter collectively referred to as ("RECs")) and or (b) recommends additional testing, investigation or a Phase II Report be conducted, any and all Phase II Reports and Addendums that are prepared to address the RECs identified or additional testing reports must be included at the time the Phase I ESA is submitted to AHFA.
+AHFA will not consider any sites for funding that are listed on or proposed to the National Priority List ("NPL") or State equivalent State Hazardous Waste Site ("SHWS") (Superfund sites).

+Two versions of all reports must be submitted: A bound, color hard copy and a digital copy, the text of which shall be in a searchable format.
+At the time of the initial application, applicant must pay a third-party fee as defined in the Housing Credit Plan and HOME Action Plan.
+AHFA may select and engage an EP, legal counsel and/or designated consultant to review and comment on the Phase I ESA and/or the Phase II Report submitted by the applicant, the cost for said review to be paid by the third-party fee.
+Any additional costs incurred by AHFA exceeding the initial third-party fee will paid by the applicant to AHFA within ten (10) days upon notification.
+During the course of the AHFA environmental review process, AHFA will notify the applicant if the Phase I ESA Report must be updated in order to satisfy the ASTM Section 4.6 requirements (must be completed within 180 days of property acquisition).
+To the extent that an updated Phase I ESA Report is required, the applicant will be solely responsible for these costs, fees and related expenses.
 During the AHFA review process, any report(s) submitted for which AHFA (or AHFA's designated consultant) determines that the report materially fails to comply with AHFA written requirements, ASTM standards or applicable environmental standards will result in the termination of the related application.